phalcon-orphanage/docs/en/testing-environment.md

 Xdebug
 ```

-Note that Phalcon v4+ requires the [PSR](https://github.com/jbboehr/php-psr) extension to be loaded before Phalcon.
+Note that Phalcon v4+ requires the [PSR][psr] extension to be loaded before Phalcon.
 In this environment we have compiled it for you.
 Once you see `phalcon` in the list, you have the extension compiled and ready to use.

-<a name='tests'></a>
 # Running tests
-<a name='tests-unit'></a>
 ## Unit
 Now that the environment is set up, we need to run the tests.
-The testing framework Phalcon uses is [Codeception](https://codeception.com).
-For a basic introduction you can check [this](http://codeception.com/docs/01-Introduction) page.
-Also for the list of the commands, you can check [here](http://codeception.com/docs/reference/Commands).
+The testing framework Phalcon uses is [Codeception][codeception].
+For a basic introduction you can check [this][codeception_introduction] page.
+Also for the list of the commands, you can check [here][codeception_commands].

 We need to first build the Codeception base classes.
 This needs to happen every time new functionality is introduced in Codeception's helpers.